WillowSaysWhat/TitanUp/docs/barChart.md

 TitanUp will have two bar charts. one will display daily push-ups over seven days and a monthly bar chart. the monthly chart will be a vertical bar chart and the smaller chart will be horizonal.
 </p>

+This is a snippet I wrote to try and understand how the Charts package worked.

 ```swift

 import SwiftUI
 import Charts

 struct ContentView: View {
     let viewMonths: [ViewMonth] = [